Australia's Post Census Review

-Where possible, we can arrange for an ABS interviewer who is fluent in the language of the householder to conduct the survey over the phone.
-You can call us on 1800 143 967 to arrange an Interviewer.
-If there is someone in the household who can translate, and the respondent agrees, they can help the interviewer.
+Where possible, we can arrange for an ABS Interviewer who is fluent in the language of the householder to conduct the survey over the phone.
+You can call us on 1800 143 967 to arrange this.
+If there is someone who can translate, and the person completing the survey agrees, they can help the Interviewer.
 Anyone aged 15 years or over can complete the survey on behalf of all household members and visitors.

 Will I be paid for my time?

 No. There is no provision within the Census and Statistics Act 1905 to reimburse people for the cost of providing statistical information.
 In line with other national statistical organisations throughout the world, individuals, businesses and other organisations are asked to supply information for statistical purposes without compensation.
 It is only with the support of people like you that we can continue to produce the statistics that inform Australia's important decisions.

 How will you keep my information safe, secure, and confidential?